 As I mentioned before in my post on Bolivia, I spent a couple months in South America back in 2006.
 I flew to Lima for a friend’s wedding, then flew up to Cusco to see Machu Picchu and the surrounding area.

-Písac is a cool little town in the heart of the Sacred Valley, famous for it’s Sunday market and nearby ruins.
-I just made a quick trip out there, but it’d be worth exploring the area.
+Písac is a little town in the heart of the Sacred Valley, famous for it’s Sunday market and nearby ruins.
 The beautiful terraces are reminiscent of other places I’ve been, the ruins are pretty cool, and the cuy is cheap and plentiful.
 If you’re into that kind of thing.
 Me, not so much.

 The town of Puno sits at the southern edge of Peru, down by Bolivia, on the shores of Lake Titicaca.
 One cool thing Puno is notable for is the Yavari, a steam powered ship commissioned by the Peruvian government in 1861 for use on the lake.

 The Yavari is an ironed-hulled boat, and built in what’s called “knock down” form, which basically means it was shipped as a kit to the southern port of Arica, then by rail for 40 miles, and the remaining 220 miles (uphill) by pack mules.
 Damn, that must have been a fun trip.

 Now, the Yavari is a tourist attraction, and a pretty cool one at that.
 The ship has been lovingly restored, and the controls, hardware and original steam engine are beautiful to behold.
 It’s well worth checking out if you’re in the neighborhood.

 Another thing Puno is famous for is its access to the nearby Uros Islands, floating islands made of reeds, where people live and work just like they’re living on dry land.
 The story is these islands were originally built by the Uros people to protect themselves from nearby violent dickheads the Aymara.